 We’re always on the lookout for a unique perspective on a city.
-Whether that’s from above, from the water or another unique vantage point.
+Whether that’s from above, from the water or from another unique vantage point.
 In 2014 the Abeno Harukas 300 observatory opened in Osaka offering 360-degree views from 300 metres above the city.

-We’d not got around to visiting on previous stays in the city but when we checked into our room at the Swissotel in Namba and found we had this view ↓↓ of it towering above the Osaka skyline we knew we’d have to take look and see what it’s all about.
+We’d not gotten around to visiting on previous stays in the city but when we checked into our room at the Swissotel in Namba and found we had this view ↓↓ of it towering above the Osaka skyline we knew we’d have to take a look and see what it’s all about.

 Located near Tennoji the Abeno Harukas has a great location.
-There’s plenty of points of interest in relatively close proximity and a clear view out to the coast and nearby cities.
+There are plenty of points of interest in relatively close proximity and a clear view out to the coast and nearby cities.
 Being 300 metres in the air it’s the tallest skyscraper in Japan although not the highest viewing deck.
 For observation towers though, perspective and position are just as important as height and the Abeno Harukas 300 offers a full 360-degree outlook.
 There are also opportunities for seeing the view unobstructed by glass although those do have an additional fee as they need to be escorted for safety reasons.

 Table of Contents

 We headed out in the afternoon after a day exploring the city and Osaka castle arriving at the Abeno Harukas 300 around 4 pm.
 When we arrived we didn’t for a moment expect to still be there 5 hours later but that is what happened!
 There’s a lot more to this observation deck than a simple view of Osaka city.